Contact Us

 Linell Moss

-The Friends is a volunteer group involved in promoting the resources and services of the Athenaeum, providing hospitality at programs and events, and fundraising for the benefit of the Athenaeum.
-Friends strive to make resources and services of the Athenaeum more widely known in the community.
+We are a volunteer group involved in promoting the resources and services of the Athenaeum, providing hospitality at programs and events, and fundraising for the benefit of the Athenaeum.
+Friends strive to improve, advocate for and make resources and services of the Athenaeum more widely known in the community.

-Friends volunteer at the Secondhand Prose Bookstore, organize pie sales, and assist with various Friends-sponsored programs and events.
+Friends may volunteer at the Secondhand Prose Bookstore, organize pie sales, or assist with various Friends-sponsored programs and events.

 If you have questions about the Friends of the St. Johnsbury Athenaeum, contact Adele West-Fisher at awestfisher@stjathenaeum.org or 802-745-1391.